 Flat navigation is suitable for apps that are based around multiple content categories.
 A tab bar is used in flat navigation, with each tab representing one content category.
 An optional search tab can be used to enable a global search feature.
 Inside each tab, the user can drill down in a step-by-step fashion to access increasingly detailed content.

 In most cases, it’s recommended for you to place profile and settings on the right side of the navigation bar and ensure it’s accessible in each tab.
-If the profile is frequently viewed by the user, for example the user would need to check his/her progress, then the profile may be in its own tab.
+If the profile is frequently viewed by the user, for example, checking the progress, the profile may be in its own tab.
 To read more, see Profile & Settings.